 Unmount command: This command unmounts the mounted file system by safely detaching it.
 It also the task of this command to inform the system to complete any pending read and write operations.

-Chmod command is used to change file or directory access permission and is the most frequently used command in Unix.
-According to mode, chmod command changes the permission of each given file.
+Answer: Chmod command is used to change file or directory access permission and is the most frequently used command in Unix.
+According to mode, the chmod command changes the permission of each given file.

 Chmod [options] mode filename.